meri-leeworthy/meri-garden-astro/src/posts/What Was To Be Done - Protest and Revolution in the 2010s.md

 ---
+title: 'What Was To Be Done - Protest and Revolution in the 2010s'
+slug: 'what-was-to-be-done-protest-and-revolution-in-the-2010s'
 type: 'essay'
 author: 'Jasper Bernes'
 editor: 'Brooklyn Rail'
-title: 'What Was To Be Done?
-Protest and Revolution in the 2010s'
-slug: 'what-was-to-be-done-protest-and-revolution-in-the-2010s'
 ---

 [[Jasper Bernes]] #ReadingList-ToRead